gracelang/language/standardPrelude/standard.md

 ## Dictionary

-The type `Dictionary⟦K, T⟧` describes an object that is a mappings from *keys* of type `K` to *values* of type `T`.
-Like sets and sequences, dictionary objects can be constructed using the class `dictionary`, but the argument to `dictionary` must be of type `Collection⟦Binding⟧`.
+The type `Dictionary⟦K, T⟧` describes an object that is a mapping from *keys* of type `K` to *values* of type `T`.
+Like sets and sequences, dictionary objects can be constructed using the class `dictionary`, but the argument to `dictionary.withAll` must be of type `Collection⟦Binding⟧`.
 This means that each element of the argument must have methods `key` and `value`.
-Bindings can be conveniently created using the infix `::` operator, as in `dictionary⟦K, T⟧ [k::v, m::w, n::x, ...]`.
+Bindings can be conveniently created using the infix `::` operator, as in `dictionary⟦K, T⟧.withAll [k::v, m::w, n::x, ...]`.

 ```
-type Dictionary⟦K, T⟧ = Collection⟦T⟧ & type {
+type Dictionary⟦K, T⟧ = Collection⟦T⟧ & interface {
     size -> Number
     // the number of key::value bindings in self